steffc1/IOS-Upgrade-Automation/README.md

 # IOS-Upgrade-Automation

-IOS Verification Script - File path will need to be changed for Line 49.
+IOS Switch Verification Script - File path will need to be changed for Line 49.
 File path will need to use forward slashes ("/").